PecanProject/pecan/base/logger/cran-comments.md

 - et al
 - workflow

-LeBaur is the last name of one of the authors, the other words are common words used.
+LeBauer is the last name of one of the authors, the other words are common words used.